 Advanced Placement exams in college parallel courses given locally may or may not be transferrable.
 It is the student's responsibility to consult the senior college of his choice as to whether the college or university will accept locally prepared advanced placement exams.

-Technical-Vocational Advanced Placement exams will be given by prior arrangement with the appropriate instructor before the beginning of a semester.
+Technical-Vocational Advanced Placement exams will be given by prior arrangement with the appropriate instructor.